How do you become the relationship prize?

 EX took full advantage of it whenever he saw fit (read: whenever he wanted to bust a nut).
 He kept re-entering G’s life and caused the breakup of two of her new relationships.

-Sometimes he re-entered -pun intended- her life sexually and sometimes sexually and in emotionally destructive fashion (very weak stuff of him BTW).
+Sometimes he re-entered -pun intended- her life sexually and sometimes sexually and in emotionally destructive fashion (very weak of him BTW).

 One evening my ex was talking to me about EX and I told her I didn’t want to hear about him at that time.

-Feeling I was a bit peeved about the topic, she replied cheering me up:
+Sensing that I was a bit peeved about the topic, she replied cheering me up:

-But you should be happy: you won!
+Her: But you should be happy: you won!

 It was the first time I heard that, but not the last.